drivendataorg/cloud-cover-runtime/README.md

 ### Running your submission locally

-This section provides instructions on how to run the your submission in the code execution container from your local machine.
+This section provides instructions on how to run your submission in the code execution container from your local machine.
 To simplify the steps, key processes have been defined in the `Makefile`.
 Commands from the `Makefile` are then run with `make {command_name}`.
 The basic steps are:
 ```
 make pull
 make pack-submission